 When you’ve got a warm loaf of banana bread that you’ve just pulled off the grill, now is the time to whip up a dish of this cinnamon butter.

-I used 2 tablespoons of Spiceology’s Apple Cinnamon blend and mixed it in with 1/2 cup of salted butter.
+I used 2 tablespoons of Spiceology’s Apple Cinnamon blend and mixed it with 1/2 cup of salted butter.
 It is a perfect mix with the sweet banana bread.

 If you don’t have any of that and don’t want to wait to order it, you can mix up a little batch of cinnamon sugar butter instead.
 Just mix 1/2 teaspoon cinnamon with 1/2 cup of butter and 1/3 cup of honey, or to taste.
 You’ll find a happy medium.